 Akitas, Finnish Spitzes, and American Eskimo Dogs are three breeds that share some similarities with Shiba Inus.

 - Akita: Akitas and Shiba Inus are both Japanese breeds.
 There are some similarities and differences that the breeds share.
 Both breeds are very intelligent, stubborn, and affectionate.
 They also have similar coloring and an overall similar body shape.
 However, Akitas are a larger dog.
-They are typically between 24 and 48 inches tall while Shibas are only around 13 to 17 inches tall.
+They are typically between 24 and 28 inches tall, while Shibas are only around 13 to 17 inches tall.
 Akitas are also heavier, typically weighing between 70 and 130 pounds.
 Shiba Inus normally weigh 23 pounds or less.

 - Finnish Spitz: Finnish Spitzes look similar to a Shiba Inu.
 Both have a reddish-gold coat, though Shiba Inus can also have some cream, tan, or black colors in their coat.
 Both breeds are also affectionate and intelligent.
-Finnish Spitzes do better with other pets in the home than Shiba Inus does.
+Finnish Spitzes do better with other pets in the home than Shiba Inus do.
 Finnish Spitzes are also larger than Shiba Inus.
-They typically weigh around 33 pounds while Shiba Inus weigh closer to 20 pounds.
+They typically weigh around 33 pounds, while Shiba Inus weigh closer to 20 pounds.

 - American Eskimo Dog: The American Eskimo Dog also has some things in common with the Shiba Inu.
 Both dogs are affectionate and have a low potential to bite.
 They can also make good watchdogs since they will bark to alert you to the presence of others.
 The coat of an American Eskimo dog is quite different from that of a Shiba Inu.
 American Eskimo dogs have a fluffy, white coat.
-Shibas have a denser coat that is a mix of colors including tan, red, cream, black, and sesame.
+Shibas have a denser coat that is a mix of colors, including tan, red, cream, black, and sesame.

 Famous Shiba Inus